nodecg/nodecg/README.md

 If you wish to quickly start a new bundle from a template, try [generator-nodecg](https://github.com/nodecg/generator-nodecg).

-## Internal concepts
+## Concepts and Terminology

-If you need a breakdown of the terminology or concepts used inside NodeCG, we have written a guide at the (NodeCG website)[https://nodecg.com/tutorial-2_understanding-nodecg-internals.html].
+A breakdown of the terminology and concepts used inside NodeCG can be found [here, on the NodeCG website](https://nodecg.com/tutorial-2_understanding-nodecg-internals.html).

 ## Maintainers